Teyras/MT/drafts/stability_measurements.md

 - The most important quantity is time
 - Wall clock time is inherently less stable, but necessary for some workloads (heavily parallelized programs) -> we are primarily concerned with CPU time
-- Memory usage should always be the same
+- Memory usage should always be the same for low-level languages (without GC)
+  - It would be interesting to see how garbage collected languages deal with restricted space and how it affects the time
 - As opposed to student submissions, we can modify the programs to "measure themselves" - we shall examine any potential discrepancies between these results and the values reported by isolate